- CrustLab /

 Decentralization

 This is one of the core attributes of every crypto protocol.
 It is an advanced ledger system that relies on a network of computers (known as nodes) to store the ledger and govern the protocol.
+The decentralised nature of blockchain and DeFi systems reduces reliance on central authorities, but it can also introduce vulnerabilities, such as dependence on dominant exchanges and protocols, which may pose systemic risks.
 This frees the ecosystem from the control of a central authority.

 Security